 Technology is often painted as the enemy of meaningful relationships.
-Although this depiction is not entirely false as technology facilitates phubbing, cheating, and a lack of connection, technology is also having some pretty good effects of our relationships and is even helping couples fight in more positive and productive ways.
+Although this depiction is not entirely false—as technology facilitates phubbing , cheating , and a lack of connection —but technology can also have some beneficial effects on our relationships.
+It can even help couples fight in more positive and productive ways.

 Integrating forms of technology is good for our relationships.